 The $1 million Directors & Officers Liability policy ($2 million limit available) protects the Dixie Youth League and its covered persons against lawsuits alleging discrimination based on age, sex, race, or handicap, wrongful suspension or termination of league personnel or players, failure to follow your own rules or by-laws, and other similarly alleged violations of someone’s federal, state, or constitutional rights.

 The $25,000 Crime policy protects a league against a monetary loss caused by theft or embezzlement by its volunteers.

 The Equipment policy protects the property of a league such as sports equipment, field maintenance equipment, and small storage sheds against loss caused by perils such as fire, windstorm, theft, vandalism, etc.

 Is my league required to buy all of the policies that are available?

-No, a league may simply buy the Accident policy if it chooses to do so or it can buy the Accident and General Liability policies.
+No. A league may simply buy the Accident policy if it chooses or buy the Accident and General Liability policies.
 In order to purchase the General Liability policy, the only prerequisite is that the league must have an Accident policy in force with a medical limit of at least $50,000.
-Otherwise, General Liability coverage would be voided in the event of injury to a sports participant.
+Otherwise, General Liability coverage would be voided in the event of injury to a sports participant and resulting lawsuit.
 There is no requirement that the Accident policy be purchased through the endorsed Dixie Youth/Sadler Insurance Program; however, it is probably in your best interest to do so.